blackjetrock/psion-org2-assembler/README.md

 Output Files
 ============

-.lst
+xxxxx.lst

     Has object code, label information, overlay information  and fixup data.

-.lst.short
+xxxxx.lst.short

     The same output as the .lst file but without the overlay information and label definitions.
-This is just your code output

 Embedding Object Code
 =====================